turbot/steampipe-mod-kubernetes-insights/docs/index.md

 - How old are my resources?
 - What are the various configurations of my resources?
 - What are the relationships between closely connected resources like clusters, nodes, pods, deployments and jobs?
+- Who can perform operations like list, get, read etc. on my resources?

-Dashboards are available for 10+ resources, including Clusters, DaemonSets, Deployments, Nodes, Pods, Services, and more!
+Dashboards are available for 10+ resources, including Clusters, DaemonSets, Deployments, Nodes, Pods, Services, and more.
+Dashboards are also available for RBAC security controls, where you can check the assigned permissions to different subjects.

 ## References